-The who is your audience: kids, business owners, yogis, women
+The who is your audience: kids, business owners, yogis, moms.

-The results are your impact or what you help this audience to ultimately accomplish: make more money, enjoy a stress-free life, have a natural childbirth, get more clients
+The results are your impact or what you help this audience accomplish: make more money, enjoy a stress-free life, have a natural childbirth, get more clients.

 I (what) teach (who) millennials to (results) become corporate leaders.